ExampleDevTech/Training_Material/README.md

 # Python Training Material

 This directory tracks and shares our learning material in python.
 Each lesson has three rounds.
-The first where all cell input is included (just press Control+Enter) working towards Round 3 where no cell input is included.
+The first where all cell input is included (just press Control+Enter or Shift+Enter) working towards Round 3 where no cell input is included.

 ### Folder Structure:
 1. It begins with the basics of python.
 The goal is to understand the building blocks of python pandas.